puppetlabs/puppet-docs/source/puppet/6.5/configuration.md

 The hiera configuration file.
 Puppet only reads this file on startup, so you must restart the puppet master every time you edit it.

 - *Default*: $confdir/hiera.yaml.
-However for backwards compatibility, if a file exists at $codedir/hiera.yaml, Puppet uses that instead.
+However, for backwards compatibility, if a file exists at $codedir/hiera.yaml, Puppet uses that instead.

 ### hostcert